saralemus7/GooglePlay-AnalysisProject/03-regression-analysis/regression-analysis.md

     ## 10473 Reviews no trailing characters M          '/cloud/project/02-data/googleplaystore.csv'
     ## 10473 NA      13 columns             12 columns '/cloud/project/02-data/googleplaystore.csv'

-### Research Question and Modelling Objective:
+### Research Question and Modeling Objective:

 What are the relevant factors that affect the rating given for apps in the Google Play store?

-Our ultimate goal is to create the model which most accurately and concisely predicts the Rating of an app given the predictors in the dataset.
+Our ultimate goal is to create a model which most accurately and concisely predicts the Rating of an app given the predictors in the dataset.
 This will enable us to see which predictor variables interact with each other to effect the rating for a given app.
+We posit that examining such relationships will help developers understand what factors may influence an app’s rating and use that information to create better applications for consumers.
+As well, conglomerates such as Google (whom this dataset is from) can use this information to more accurately display or promote apps that meet these characteristics or promote ads related to these apps and generate revenue.

 ### Response Variable: